sherry-designlab/Brainwave-Affective-Feedback/README.md

 ## 🚀 How to Run

 1. Download this repository.
-2. Open `BrainwaveBoids.pde` in Processing.
+2. Put MUSE 2 EEG headset
+3. Bluetooth -> Open Mindmonitor -> Connect
-3. Ensure your Muse 2 headband is streaming OSC data to port `8000` (e.g., using Mind Monitor or Muse Direct).
+5. Ensure your Muse 2 headband is streaming OSC data to port `8000` (e.g., using Mind Monitor or Muse Direct).
+6. Open `BrainwaveBoidsTimeVisualization.pde` in Processing.
-4. Run the sketch!
+7. Run the sketch!